BillyZac/circle-library/README.md

 - `src/favicon.ico` is the icon you see in the browser tab;
 - `src/index.js` is the JavaScript entry point.

-You can delete or rename the other files.

-You may create subdirectories inside src.

 ## Available scripts
 In the project directory you can run: